The Ultimate Source for Buyers, Sellers & Renters in South Florida

 Leave clothing in dresser drawers.
 Leave small items like flatware, kitchen utensils or office supplies in their trays.

 Never pack dishes flat in the box, any stress during transport will cause them to break.
 After carefully wrapping each plate in packing paper, stand them upright in the box one against the other, continuing to fill the box plate after plate until contents are secure and less likely to shift.
-You can use the space leftover in the corners to stack coffee and smaller kitchen items.
+You can use the space leftover in the corners to stack coffee cups and smaller kitchen items.

 For furniture items that require disassembly, keep all nuts, and bolts together and tape them securely with strapping tape to the bottom of that same piece of furniture.
 Also, keep any tools needed for re-assembly of furniture with basic essentials to be unloaded first at your destination.